bgamari/ghc-wiki-import/type-functions-status.md

 **Current:**

-1. Add type synonym instances to ifaces.
-(This is easy, just add the (new) parent information of `SynTyCon`s.)
 1. Dictionary handling for equational constraints:

   - Where do we check the details of the formation of equational constraints?
 (In `check_pred_ty`?)